1. General terms

-The Customer may terminate the subscription to the end of a calendar month.
+The Customer may terminate the subscription with one month's notice to the end of a calendar month.

 The Supplier may terminate the subscription with six months' notice to the end of a calendar quarter or without notice in the event of the Customer's material breach of these Terms or the Customer's bankruptcy or insolvency.

 21. Services provided upon termination